+The total of uploaded attachment pages that count against the page limit shall be no more than 160 pages when printed by HRSA.
+Standard OMB-approved forms included in the workspace application package do not count in the page limit.
+The abstract is the standard form (SF) "Project Abstract Summary."
+If there are other attachments that do not count against the page limit, this will be clearly denoted in Section IV.2.vi Attachments.

-The total size of all uploaded files included in the page limit shall not exceed the equivalent of 160 pages when printed by HRSA.
-The page limit includes the project and budget narratives, attachments, and collaboration documentation.
-Note: Effective April 22, 2021, the abstract is no longer an attachment that counts in the page limit.
-The abstract is the standard form "Project Abstract Summary."
-Standard OMB-approved forms that are included in the workspace application package do not count in the page limit.
-If you use an OMB-approved form that is not included in the workspace application package for HRSA-23-019, it may count against the page limit.
+The abstract is no longer an attachment that counts in the page limit.
+Additionally, Indirect Cost Rate Agreement (Attachment 13) and proof of non-profit status (Attachment 11) (if applicable) do not count in the page limit.
+However, if you use an OMB-approved form that is not included in the workspace application package for HRSA-23-020, it will count against the page limit.
 Therefore, we strongly recommend you only use Grants.gov workspace forms associated with this NOFO to avoid exceeding the page limit.

-Indirect Cost Rate Agreement (Attachment 13) and proof of non-profit or public center status (Attachment 11) (if applicable) do not count in the page limit.
-It is therefore important to take appropriate measures to ensure your application does not exceed the specified page limit.
+It is important to take appropriate measures to ensure your application does not exceed the specified page limit.

-Applications must be complete, within the maximum page limit, validated by Grants.gov, and submitted under the correct funding opportunity number prior to the Grants.gov and EHBs deadlines.
+Applications must be complete, within the maximum specified page limit, and validated by Grants.gov under HRSA-23-020 before the deadlines.